WTC VCF Payouts for Asthma

 - If another person submits a VCF claim on your behalf, he or she must show documented proof of having the legal authority to do so.

 The July 29, 2021 deadline coincides with the two-year anniversary of the third reinstatement of the legislation officially named Never Forget the Heroes, James Zadroga, Ray Pfeiffer, and Luis Alvarez Permanent Authorization of the September 11th Victim Compensation Fund.
-The registration deadline differs from the claim filing deadline, which is October 1, 2090, for anyone who files.
+The registration deadline differs from the claim filing deadline, which is October 1, 2090, for anyone who has filed.

 What is the World Trade Center Health Program?

 It’s important to note that the WTC Health Program and the September 11th Victim Compensation Fund are two separate things.
 While the latter disburse funds to eligible claimants, the WTC Health Program exists to provide treatment and medical monitoring for survivors present at the World Trade Center, Pentagon, and the Shanksville, Pennsylvania plane crash site.
 Each program has its own set of criteria.
 For example, your documentation requirements differ based on whether you were a first responder or not.
-You may complete an application for this program through the Centers for Disease Control (CDC).

-How to File a VCF Claim for Asthma, COPD or GERD
+Filing a VCF Claim for Asthma, COPD or GERD

 What You Should Know About VCF Compensation